ariga/atlas-sync-action/README.md

 Use this action in your workflow to sync your migration directory to Atlas Cloud.
-It is highly recommended that you only run this action on the main branch of your repository, as it's purpose is to persist the desired state of your migration directory.
+It is highly recommended that you only run this action on the main branch of your repository, as its purpose is to persist the desired state of your migration directory.

 To use this action, you must first have a token with permissions to write to your account.
 To create it: